riot-ml/riot/CONTRIBUTING.md

 # Contributing to Riot

-Thanks for taking the time to contribute to Riot.
-All contributions are welcomed!
+Thanks for taking the time to contribute to Riot ✨ All contributions are welcomed!
 This includes:

 * PRs with bug fixes or features
 * Examples